 Click here to read the Frequently Asked Questions about the PYP

 For more about what it means to be an IB School, click here.

 In 2003, Whittier added "International" to our name, and became an IB World School.
-IB stands for International Baccalaureate, and is a highly respected program of international education in over 4,000 schools across the globe.
+IB stands for International Baccalaureate, and is a highly respected program of international education in over 4,000 schools across the globe, in 109 countries.
 IB offers a specific program for elementary school (PYP), middle school (MYP), high school (DP) and a career-related program (CP).
+The Primary Years Program (PYP) at Whittier is an inclusive program, in which all students participate.
 The IB philosophy is embedded in our mission and vision throughout the day.